return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/bus/dprc-driver_c.rst

         pointer to the fsl-mc device that represents a DPRC object

     :param unsigned int \*total_irq_count:
-        total number of IRQs needed by objects in the DPRC.
+        If argument is provided the function populates the total number of IRQs created by objects in the DPRC.

 .. _`dprc_scan_objects.description`: